Danny Farquhar: New York Yankees (second stint)

 On January 21, 2019, Farquhar signed a minor league contract with the Yankees.
 The Yankees assigned him to Triple-A Scranton/Wilkes-Barre, where he allowed seven runs in three innings pitched in two games.
 The Yankees released him on June 19.
 On August 1, he announced that he was retiring on his Instagram.

 Coaching career

 Chicago White Sox

 In January 2020, the Chicago White Sox named Farquhar the pitching coach of the High-A Winston-Salem Dash.
-After coaching the Dash in 2021 and 2022, he was promoted, becoming the pitching coach of the Double-A Birmingham Barons for the 2023 season.
+After coaching the Dash in 2021 and 2022, he was promoted to the pitching coach of the Double-A Birmingham Barons for the 2023 season.

 Seattle Mariners

 On January 10, 2024, Farquhar was hired as a pitching strategist and assistant pitching coach on the Seattle Mariners' major league coaching staff.
 He got the job after calling Mariners general manager Jerry Dipoto about the team's vacant bullpen coach job.